 - Crank the heat on high until it starts to boil.
 Put the lid on, making sure it is secure, not allowing any steam to escape, then lower the heat to its lowest setting.
 Set your timer for 25 minutes, once your timer calls for attention, take a quick peek using a wooden spoon and check down the bottom of the pan if there's any more liquid, don't stir.

-- If there’s no obvious sign of cooking liquid, return the lid back and remove the pot from the heat.
+- If there's no obvious sign of cooking liquid, return the lid back and remove the pot from the heat.
 Let it rest for 10 minutes.
-But if there is more liquid at the bottom, give it an extra 3-5 minutes to continue cooking before removing from the heat to rest.
-The 10 minutes resting is necessary to have a fluffier texture and giving time to the grains of the rice to firm up, to stay distinct rather than sticking to each other.
+But if there is more liquid at the bottom, give it an extra 3-5 minutes to continue cooking before removing fit from the heat to rest.
+The 10 minutes of resting is necessary to have a fluffier texture and to give time for the grains of the rice to firm up, to stay distinct rather than sticking to each other.

 - Meanwhile, while the rice is cooking, this gives you ample time to prepare any vegetables or salad of your choice for your side dish.
-Squeeze the lemon, prepare all the seasoning needed.
-Make sure the fish is not swimming in the puddle of thawed water.
+Squeeze the lemon and prepare all the seasoning needed.
+Make sure the fish is not swimming in a puddle of thawed water.
 Gently pat the fish with a kitchen paper towel to absorb all the water.